syn990/SYN-OS/README.md

 ### The Dotfiles

-Custom configurations and customizations in `/SYN-OS-2035/SYN-DOTFILES/.config/` include:
+In UNIX-like operating systems, configuration files often start with a dot ('.') and are commonly referred to as "dotfiles."
+These files store user-specific settings and preferences for various applications, ensuring a personalized computing experience.
+SYN-OS embraces the concept of dotfiles to empower users with a customizable environment.

+Within SYN-OS, dotfiles are a crucial part of the system installer.
+They contain configurations for applications, window managers, and other components that contribute to the overall look and feel of the system.
+During the installation process, these dotfiles are copied into the ISO and later integrated into user profiles to ensure a consistent and tailored experience on SYN-OS.

+Let's explore some key dotfiles included in SYN-OS:

-- **autostart:** `lxrandr-autostart.desktop` graphical resolution setting.
+- **autostart:** `lxrandr-autostart.desktop` (Graphical resolution for LXrandr).
-- **dconf:** `user` settings for the Dconf database.
+- **dconf:** `user` (User settings for Dconf).
-- **htop:** `htoprc` for user-defined settings in the htop utility.
+- **htop:** `htoprc` (User-defined settings for htop).
-- **kitty:** `kitty.conf` for the Kitty terminal emulator.
+- **kitty:** `kitty.conf` (Configuration for Kitty terminal emulator).
-- **openbox:** Various Openbox files for different window manager configurations.
+- **openbox:** (Various Openbox files for window manager configurations).
-- **pavucontrol-qt:** `pavucontrol-qt.conf` for configuring the QT-based PulseAudio mixer.
+- **pavucontrol-qt:** `pavucontrol-qt.conf` (Configuration for QT-based PulseAudio mixer).
-- **.oh-my-zsh:** Customizations for the Oh My Zsh shell framework.
+- **.oh-my-zsh:** (Customizations for Oh My Zsh).
-- **.themes:** Custom user themes.
+- **.themes:** (Custom user themes).
-- **.wallpaper:** Custom wallpapers.
+- **.wallpaper:** (Custom wallpapers).
-- **.xinitrc:** X.Org initialization script.
+- **.xinitrc:** (X.Org initialization script).
-- **.zshrc:** Zsh shell configurations.
+- **.zshrc:** (Zsh shell configurations).

-- ...
-[Other configurations]
-- ...
-[These are generic and not current in SYN-OS]
+These dotfiles collectively contribute to the individuality and functionality of SYN-OS, allowing users to shape their computing environment according to their preferences.

 ### Auto-Start Properties

-- **Desktop/Session Management:** The system starts in a tty and requests username/password.
+- **Embracing "Terminal By Design":** The system starts in a tty, prompting for a username/password, and optionally employs an X session through `xinitrc`, invoked by executing `startx`.
+- **Why no lightdm or session management?:** We choose startx to minimize resource usage, steering clear of unnecessary overhead from graphical login screens.
-- **xinitrc + openbox + xcompmgr:** Basic compositing with transparency and shadows run alongside openbox.
+- **`xinitrc` + `openbox` + `xcompmgr`:** This combination involves basic compositing with transparency and shadows, operating alongside openbox.
-- **lightdm or anything?:** No, we use startx to avoid unnecessary resources on graphical login screens.

 ### Installer Scripts

 Shell scripts for bootstrapping and configuring the system:

-(These need deleting and starting afresh, drawing parrellels from the original 2 script setup)
+- `syn-stage0.sh` : Defines the disks, installs the packages and gets the system ready for chroot (to finalise)
+- `syn-stage1.sh`: Chrooting script for executing the final stages of the installer.

-- `motd-primer.sh`: Creates the MOTD from the live installer to the resulting system.
+- `motd-primer.sh`: Creates the MOTD from the live installer to the resulting system., combined with `motd.sh` which is somewhat working in 2035.
-- `motd.sh`: Final Message of the Day script.
-- `syn-1_chroot.sh`: Chrooting script for executing the final stages of the installer.
-- ...
-[Other scripts]
+- `SYN-INSTALLER-MAIN.sh` : An attempt at being the main thread of the other shell scripts, being the main script for installing SYN-OS.
+- `syn-disk-variables.sh` : Self-contained functions for pacstrap when setting up the system from the live ISO
+- `syn-ascii-art.sh` : Functions that contain ASCII art used for printf and echo.
+- `syn-pacstrap-variables.sh` : Self-contained functions for pacstrap when setting up the system from the live ISO.
+- `syn-installer-functions.sh` : Contains various extra non-essential components.

-### SYN-ISO-PROFILE
+### Archiso Profile

 Core data structures for generating the bootable ISO:

+SYN-OS is built from the baseline version of ArchISO, a core set of minimal features to boot the kernel.

 - `airootfs`: AI root filesystem.
   - `etc`: System-wide configurations.